lballardini/apkill/README.md

 # ApKill
 Script for Aircrack-ng that makes deauthing clients from WiFi simple and fast.

-Functionalities: Deauth single client, deauth all clients, find hidden AP
+FUNCTIONALITIES: Deauth single client, deauth all clients, find hidden AP

 The script is optimized for debianesque systems.
 If you are on a system with Aptitude installed, dependecies will be automatically installed during first run.
 (For more information about dependencies view the first lines of the script.)